-Type of endorsement request (Please select option 1 or 2):
+Type of endorsement request (Please select option 1 or 2)

-- 1.

-□ Endorsement

-- a.
+- 1. ☐ Endorsement - a.
 It is preferred that no revisions are made to the recommendations however discussion points, qualifying statements, or additional commentary may be added as part of the ASCO endorsement.
-It is understood that endorsement only requests preclude consideration of adaptation by ASCO.

-- b.
-It is understood that fewer endorsement only requests will be selected for ASCO endorsement since there needs to be unanimous strong agreement with the recommendations among three initial content expert reviewers.
+It is understood that endorsement only requests preclude consideration of adaptation by ASCO. - b.
+It is understood that fewer endorsement only requests will be selected for ASCO endorsement since there needs to be unanimous strong agreement with the recommendations among three initial content expert reviewers. - 2.

-- 2.

-□ Endorsement or Adaptation
+□ Endorsement or Adaptation - a.

-- a.
 Either endorsement or adaptations to the recommendations are acceptable, if needed.
 If recommendation changes are made, the product will be considered an adaptation rather than an endorsement.
-Discussion points, qualifying statements, or commentary may be added to the draft.
+Discussion points, qualifying statements, or commentary may be added to the draft. - b.
+It is understood that more endorsement or adaptation submissions will be selected for ASCO development since there does not need to be unanimous strong agreement with the recommendations among two initial content expert reviewers.

-- b.
-It is understood that more endorsement or adaptation submissions will be selected for ASCO development since there does not need to be unanimous strong agreement with the recommendations among two initial content expert reviewers. - 1.
-Organization: - Staff Contact (Name and Email Address): 2. - Title of the Guideline: 3. - 4. - 5. - Did industry involvement direct the development of the guideline?
-6. - 7.
-What years do the literature search span? - Can ASCO reproduce guideline copyright materials to accompany an endorsement?
-8. - 9.
-Is an updating plan in place for this guideline?

-Are there other comments or details about this guideline that you would like to share?
+1. Organization: 2.
+Staff Contact (Name and Email Address): 3.
+Title of the Guideline: 4.
+Journal Citation if applicable: 5.
+Is this guideline based on a systematic review?
+6. Did industry involvement direct the development of the guideline?
+7. What years do the literature search span?
+8. Can ASCO reproduce guideline copyright materials to accompany an endorsement?
+9. Is an updating plan in place for this guideline?
+Are t here other comments or details about this guideline that you would like to share?

-APPENDIX VII: ASCO Expert Reviewer Content Review Form
+APPENDIX VII: ASCO Expert Reviewer Content Review Form ASCO Guidelines

-Guideline Title:

-Reviewer Name :

-Organization:

-Background and Instructions.
-ASCO reviews clinical practice guidelines developed by other organizations for consideration of endorsement or, in some cases adaptation.
-As a content expert, you have been asked to provide a content review of a guideline that is under consideration by ASCO.

-Please Note: The applicant guideline organization has requested that the attached guideline be considered for:

-□ Endorsement - no changes to the recommendations are requested, however revisions may include discussion points, clarifications, or qualifying statements for context, new evidence, etc.

-□ Endorsement or Adaptation - changes to the recommendations are acceptable if determined necessary by an ASCO expert panel.
-In addition to revisions that may include discussion points, clarifications, or qualifying statements for context, new evidence, etc., changes to the recommendations will result in an adaptation rather than an endorsement.

-Please indicate your level of agreement that best applies for each of the following items.
-According to your understanding of the topic: 2 4 5 6 1 3 7 Strongly Strongly Agree Disagree Overall there are no substantive concerns with the methods used to develop this guideline No important studies are missing from the summary of the evidence described in this guideline The evidence described in this guideline was interpreted according to my understanding of the data The recommendations in this report are clear and unambiguous The recommendations are consistent with the results of the evidence review I agree with the recommendations in the guideline One or more recommendations require minor clarification that could be included in the discussion
+Reviewer Name: - Organization: Background and Instructions.
+ASCO reviews clinical practice gui consideration of endorsement or, in some cases adaptation.
+As a provide a content review of a guideline that is under consideration content ex per - Please Note: The applicant guideline organization has requested that the at tach ed g uide line be o considere ☐ Endorsement - no changes to the recommendations are required discussion points, clarifications, or qualifying statements for contact the contact of the recommendations are required by the contact of the recommendations are required by the recommendation of ıs m ay ir iclude ☐ Endorsement or Adaptation - changes to the recommendation an ASCO expert panel.
+In addition to revisions that may include a statements for context, new evidence, etc., changes to the recorrather than an endorsement. liscussion p oint s, cla arific atio ns, c or qualify Please indicate your level of agreement that best applies for each h of the foll owir ng it ems.
+I T ording to your understanding of the topic: 1 Strongly Disagree 2 3 4 5 6 7 Strongly Agree rall there are no substantive concerns with the methods used to elop this guideline mportant studies are missing from the summary of the ence described in this guideline evidence described in this guideline was interpreted according by understanding of the data recommendations in this report are clear and unambiguous · · · · · · · · · · · · · · · · · · · recommendations are consistent with the results of the ence review recommendations are consistent with the results of the recommendations are consistent with the results of the ence review ee with the recommendations in the guideline or more recommendations require minor clarification that recommendations are consistent with the results of the ence review eee with the recommendations in the guideline or more recommendations require minor clarification that d be included in the discussion recommendations are consistent with the results of the ence review ee with the recommendations in the guideline or more recommendations require minor clarification that ns above, d о уо u fe el th is gu uide line shou

-In your estimation, based on your level of agreement with the items above, do you feel this guideline should be considered by ASCO as (please pick one):

-Endorsement - the guideline recommendations would likely be endorsed as written.

-© American Society of Clinical Oncology 2021.
-All rights reserved.

-One or more recommendations require major revision

-□ Endorsement or Adaptation - revisions may need to be made to the recommendations □ Not Considered for Endorsement or Endorsement or Adaptation

-If this guideline is approved for endorsement or adaptation development as an ASCO guideline product, please note the capacity in which you'd like to potentially participate on the Expert Panel.

-Member

-Co-Chair

-I am not interested in participating on the panel

-Are there other comments or details about this guideline that you would like to share?
+ASCO Guidelines Methodology Manual